xmonader/letsbuildacompiler-pretty/src/tutor03_moreexpressions.md

 {--------------------------------------------------------------}
 ```

 Add this function to your parser.
-I put mine just after IsDigit.
+I put mine just after `IsDigit`.
 While you're  at  it,  might  as  well  include it as a permanent
-member of Cradle, too.
+member of `Cradle`, too.

-Now, we need  to  modify  function  GetName  to  return  a string
+Now, we need  to  modify  function  `GetName`  to  return  a string
 instead of a character:

 ```delphi